-Fuel gas blending systems for boilers and generators.
-These systems are designed to accurately blend biogas with natural gas, with preference given to the biogas to reduce natural gas consumption.
+Fuel gas blending systems for boilers and generators are designed to accurately blend biogas with natural gas, with preference given to the biogas to reduce natural gas consumption.
 Perfect for facilities that have their own source of digester gas, landfill gas, or other manufactured fuel gas, and want to minimize natural gas consumption and expense.

 Boiler or generator owners who have invested in a source of biogas (typically digester gas or landfill gas) want to burn as much of their “free gas” as possible.
 Preferred’s gas blending stations monitor the availability and flow of biogas.
 During low load situations, the Preferred blending station discharges as much biogas as available.
 If the boiler or generator load exceeds the available supply of biogas, additional natural gas is blended into the mixed gas stream to meet the load.
 This blending action is carefully balanced against the fuel quality and variability constraints of the connected boilers or generators.
 Variable Btu fuels, gas engine applications, and cold start considerations are factored into the control strategies.